Slack for communities

 Slack's pricing model punishes successful communities

 Slack is designed for teams collaborating on projects.
-These teams tend to be small - even if there are lots of teams - and as this is business software it is reasonable for Slack to charge around £6 per active user per month (around £70 per year per team member).
+These teams tend to be small - even if there are lots of teams - and as this is business software it is reasonable for Slack to charge around £7 per user per month (around £84 per year per team member).

 There is a free version of Slack which allows unlimited users.
 So you could create quite a large community on Slack.
-However, the free version is limited to 10k of the most recent messages and 5GB of file storage, which means a vibrant community quite quickly hits the limits and either has to pay or accept limitations like not being able to post further documents or not being able to search valuable archive content from the community.
+However, the free version is limited to accessing only the last 3 months of messages and 5GB of file storage.
+If there is any value in your community content beyond 3 months, which is highly likely, this is very limiting.

 It is worth noting that you cannot export messages from Slack unless you are on the paid version.
 So if you start on the free version and then realise you cannot afford to move to the paid version and want to change to another platform... you won't be able to take your valuable archive of messages with you.

 Slack stops working if your community gets large

 There are suggestions that Slack starts to become very hard to use if your community grows beyond a certain size.
 Let's hope that since then Slack have addressed this problem.

 Slack admins can see your members' direct messages